iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

 their options.
 Let's briefly mention what the options used above mean for this particular example:

-`-f prepare.dvc` specifies a name for the pipeline stage file.
+`-f prepare.dvc` specifies a name for the pipeline DVC-file (stage).
 It's optional but we highly recommend using it to make your project structure more readable.

-`-d src/prepare.py` and `-d data/data.xml` mean that the `prepare.dvc` stage depends on them to produce the result.
+`-d src/prepare.py` and `-d data/data.xml` mean that the `prepare.dvc` stage file depends on them to produce the result.
 When you run `dvc repro` next time (see next chapter) DVC will automatically check these dependencies and decide whether this stage is up to date or or whether it requires rebuilding.

 `-o data/prepared` specifies the output directory processed data will be put into.
 The script creates two files in it – that will be used later to generate